1994-munk/traffic_jam_prediction/Readme.md

 Real-time prediction capabilities

-libraries
+📊 Technologies Used
 Python 🐍

-Pandas 📊, NumPy 🧮
+Pandas & NumPy for data handling

-Scikit-learn 🤖 (for machine learning)
+Scikit-learn for model training

-Matplotlib 🎨, Seaborn 📈 (for visualization)
+Matplotlib & Seaborn for EDA and visualization

-💡 What I Learned
-How to work with time-series data and traffic patterns

-How to build machine learning models to predict real-world events like traffic congestion

-The importance of data preprocessing and feature engineering for accurate predictions
+Pickle for model saving/loading

+flask for integration

+💡 Project Highlights
+✔️ Trained a Linear Regression model for traffic prediction ✔️ Performed full EDA and feature selection
+✔️ Saved model using pickle for easy reuse
+✔️ Ready for integration into a web app (Flask.)